thijstriemstra/garduino/arduino/pygarden/README.md

  - Rain (YL-83 sensor)
  - Light (BH1750 sensor)

-Readings from the sensors are sent to a MQTT server over WiFi.
+Readings from the sensors are sent to a MQTT server over WiFi (when available).
 Data and time is stored in a battery-powered DS3231 realtime clock.
+Clock is synced with NTP server once a day.

 ## Wiring